Josue Lopez Calderon

 Advice for Current International Institute IDP Students

-We are living in some unprecedented years that the history books will remember for a very long time; therefore, if you want to spark change and shape history you must rise hitch your wagon to something bigger than yourself.
-So go abroad, do something you love, and don't be afraid to work in a field that isn't necessarily tied to your major, because every opportunity will prepare you for the next.
+We are living in some unprecedented years that the history books will remember for a very long time; therefore in order to shape history you must rise hitch your wagon to something bigger than yourself.
+So go abroad, open a Roth IRA account, and don't be afraid to work in a field that isn't necessarily tied to your major, because every opportunity will prepare you for the next.
 When all else fails then remember the words of the legendary coach John Wooden, “Things turn out the best, for those who make the best of the way things turn out.”